Updated June 15, 2023

 Gran Canaria’s biggest and best-known resort, Puerto Rico is a great choice for budget travellers.
 With everything you may need easily accessible, you won’t need to spend a penny on taxis or transport once you arrive.
 For cheap accommodation, you’ll also find that the best package holiday deals on the island are usually here.

 The resort’s two beaches, Puerto Rico Beach and Playa Amadores, both offer calm waters and pristine golden sand.
 Scattered with umbrellas and watched over by lifeguards, you’ll be spoilt for choice when it comes to sunbathing spots.

 For partygoers, Playa del Inglés is the liveliest and most popular late-night resort in Gran Canaria.
 Though this isn’t a Magaluf or Ayia Napa, there’s still plenty of action, especially in and around the Yumbo Centre.
-The resort is also popular with the LGBTQ+ community, and during the Maspalomas Pride weeks, the nightlife gets particularly jubilant and raucous.
+The resort is also popular with the LGBTQIA+ community, and during the Maspalomas Pride weeks the nightlife gets particularly jubilant and raucous.

 Smack bang at the centre of Gran Canaria’s mountainous interior, you’ll find the tiny village of Tejeda, a picturesque spot popular with hikers, walkers and rock climbers.
 Up and away from any beaches, the beauty of Tejeda is in its lush mountains and steep-sided valleys, which you can explore using the many miles of hiking trails that cross Gran Canaria.